dsc-courses/practice.dsc40a.com/problems/ss2-24-midterm/ss2-24-midterm-q05.md

 Linearly Independent

 Vectors $\vec{a}$ and $\vec{b}$ are linearly independent because they aren't multiples of each other.
-They each point in different directions, so we can't express either vector as a scalar multiple of the other.
+They each point in different (but not opposite) directions, so we can't express either vector as a scalar multiple of the other.

 <average>81</average>